laserpants/impromptu-react-sidemenu/README.md

 ## How to use

-A menu is created according to the following structure.
+A menu is layed out according to the following structure.

 ```jsx
 <Menu position='right'>